 Once you’ve done that, you will need to set about getting a racing licence.
-The first step is to buy the ‘Go Racing’ pack put together by the Motor Sports Association, the UK governing body for motorsport.
+The first step is to buy the ‘Go Racing’ pack put together by Motorsport UK, the UK governing body for motorsport.
 The people at the Racing School will tell you how to do this.
 Inside the pack is all you need to know about getting a racing licence, and you will need one before you can contest your first race.
 The major step in getting a licence is passing the test set by the Association of Racing Drivers’ Schools (ARDS) and, once again, the team at the Racing School can help you prepare for this, and then arrange for you to take the test.

 Don’t worry about the test, most people with reasonable ability and a sensible approach pass!
-Then, with the paperwork complete, you will be the proud holder of what is called a National B race licence.
+Then, with the paperwork complete, you will be the proud holder of a race licence.
 That will allow you to enter any one of the Castle Combe based championships but you will of course need one or two more things.
 Including a racing car!
 But for all the things like overalls and crash helmets, Merlin Motorsport at the circuit, can give you all the help and advice you will need.

-What eventually arrives on your doormat is a comprehensive guide to obtaining your National B race licence.
+What eventually arrives on your doormat is a comprehensive guide to obtaining your race licence.
 The starter pack includes a DVD which sets out the principles of car control, race etiquette and what all the various marshalling flags mean, pay particular attention to this because this will be covered in the written test.
 Usefully though, there are some ARDS notes which emphasise the main points of track craft as outlined in the video, so you can use these to revise.

-Secondly, there’s the MSA’s Competitors’ Yearbook in CD format, otherwise known as the Blue Book – which goes into great detail about the various regulations of the many different motorsport disciplines.
+Secondly, there’s the Motorsport UK's Competitors’ Yearbook in CD format, otherwise known as the Blue Book – which goes into great detail about the various regulations of the many different motorsport disciplines.
 Lastly, there’s the all important ‘Application for Novice Competition Licence’ form – on the back of which there’s a section for your doctor to fill out during your medical examination.Get your Go Racing pack here

 Your own GP can facilitate the medical for you as a private patient, or you can choose to have the medical done privately, either option is to be paid for.
 To go racing you must pass a medical examination.

 Remember to bring along your ‘Application for Novice Competition Licence’ form (complete with the medical section filled out) because the examiner has to both sign and stamp it upon your successful completion of the test.
 Incidentally, if you don’t get a medical, forget the form or you fail the test you cannot go racing.
-Your day will start with a detailed briefing, this outlines the do’s and don’ts of racing, safety procedures and a detailed explanation of the
+Your day will start with a detailed briefing, this outlines the do’s and don’ts of racing, safety procedures and a detailed explanation of the racing line.

-Having past your ARDS test the last bit of your ‘Application for Novice Competition Licence’ is to ensure the form has been stamped and signed.
-Send your medical certificate, stamped ARDS certificate and appropriate fee to the MSA.
-A few weeks later, a package should arrive with your credit card style licence, and the latest copy of the MSA’s Blue Book.
+Having past your ARDS test, the last bit of your ‘Application for Novice Competition Licence’ is to ensure the form has been stamped and signed.
+Send your medical certificate, stamped ARDS certificate and appropriate fee to the Motorsport UK.
+A few weeks later, a package should arrive with your credit card style licence, and the latest copy of the Motorsport UK's Blue Book.
 Now you can boast that you’re officially a racing driver.

-Castle Combe Racing Club Ltd recommend you try before you buy as comfort & fit is really important.
+Castle Combe Racing Club Ltd recommend you try before you buy as comfort and fit is really important.
 Merlin Motorsport based at Castle Combe Circuit offer competitors a great service and discount to registered Championship Members.Visit the Merlin Motorsport website

 Obviously your budget is important, work out how much you want to spend on the car and remember that you will also need to have the budget to actually attend the races so don’t blow it all on the car in the first place.